jackapbutler/online-esn/README.md

 # online-esn
-Echo state networks (ESN) provide an architecture and supervised learning principle for more energy efficient recurrent neural networks (RNNs).
+Echo State Networks (ESN) provide an architecture and supervised learning principle for more energy efficient recurrent neural networks (RNNs).
 This repository implements an ESN along with a variety of different online learning algorithms for temporal classification tasks.

 The main idea is: